SpaceKrakens/SKON/Spec/SKON v1 Spec.md

 ## Encoding

 SKON is written in `UTF-8` and that is the only encoding a parser **needs** to support.
+A parser **could** support other encodings but should not be expected to.

 ## Grammar

 If the words in this section does not make sense, you dont have to worry about this section.

 SKON is designed as a context free language.
-This means that it's possible to parse SKON really effectivly using an `LL(1)` parser.
+This means that it's possible to parse SKON effectivly using an `LL(1)` parser.
-The official grammar is defined as a ANTLR4 combined grammar, though a `ALL(*)` parser as ANTLR4 uses is not necessary to parse SKON any `LL(1)` parser should work.
+The official grammar is defined as a ANTLR4 combined grammar, though an `ALL(*)` parser as ANTLR4 uses is not necessary to parse SKON, any `LL(1)` parser should work.

 ## Data types

-In SKON there are eight data types, five "Simple" data types and "Complex" data types.
+In SKON there are eight data types, five "Simple" data types and two "Complex" data types.

 The following is a list of all of the different data types and the some notes regarding them.